Crystal-Bell/v1.0-CORE_MANIFESTO_INDEX/README.md

 ​4.
 Continuity of Care
 ​This architecture is a family trust of technology.
 Any development, commercialization, or implementation of these designs must respect the safety and sovereignty of the Architect and Successor.
 # v1.0-CORE_MANIFESTO_INDEX
-Operational Manifesto + Terms of Reciprocity
+Operational Manifesto + Terms of Reciprocity..

+Functional Modules
+1. Core_Governance
+a.
+Overview of system decision making

+b.
+Official resource exchange standards
+2. System maintenance and protocols

+a.
+Automated diagnostic and self audit procedures. b.
+Data point integration guide

+3. Development labs

+a.
+Prototype designs and material standards b.
+Advanced.\n Infrastructure and biophilic integration